-The University recognizes alcohol and drug abuse and dependency as clinical disorders defined in the current version of the Diagnostic and Statistical Manual (DSM-IV-TR) of the American Psychiatric Association.
+The University recognizes alcohol and drug abuse and dependency as clinical disorders defined in the current version of the Diagnostic and Statistical Manual (DSM-5) of the American Psychiatric Association.

 For information or assistance with substance and/or alcohol abuse matters, or for information on programs such as Alcoholics Anonymous, an individual can confidentially contact RUSM Counseling Services.

-A list of some drug and alcohol prevention, counseling, treatment and rehabilitation, and re-entry programs is available at RUSM Counseling Services located adjacent to Classroom 1.
+A list of some drug and alcohol prevention, counseling, treatment and rehabilitation, and re-entry programs is available at RUSM Counseling Services.
 Any student, spouse, or faculty member can confidentially contact Counseling Services for additional referral information.

-The policy for the acquisition and possession of prescription/controlled drugs by RUSM students as advised by the Health and Counseling Services of RUSM in conjunction with the Ministry of Health of Dominica is as follows: any student of RUSM who requires a prescription for a controlled substance will need to present to his or her physician adequate proof of evidence hat he or she has the diagnosed condition for which the drug is indicated as a pharmacological treatment.
+The policy for the acquisition and possession of prescription/controlled drugs by RUSM students as advised by the Counseling Services of RUSM in conjunction with federal, state, and local laws is as follows: any student of RUSM who requires a prescription for a controlled substance will need to present to his or her physician adequate proof or evidence that he or she has the diagnosed condition for which the drug is indicated as a pharmacological treatment.

 RUSM students may be selected for a random drug screening at any time throughout their enrollment.
 The practice of random drug testing was established at RUSM to encourage student engagement in responsible lifestyle choices for not only their personal wellbeing but for the public in which they serve.
 As with physicians, students are expected to show restraint regarding the use of any substance and seek help for any alcohol or substance abuse problems.